Campaigns - Wales

 About the reforms

 The National Deaf Children's Society Cymru has been campaigning on this new law over the past few years.
 We are pleased that during this time, the Welsh Government has taken a number of steps to address some of our key concerns.
-But there is still campaigning work to be done.
+However, there are still a number of issues that we need the Welsh Government to address as it writes guidance on the new systems.
+This includes making sure that the new support plans cover key information and that learners with additional needs get appropriate careers advice.

 When will the system change?